vandanamehto2000/Hotstart-clone-with-Express/README.md

 4. besically, we need a postman app because browser only accept html code and get code Browser can't accept post and delete method.

-5. I use splice keyword in delete method because I need to delete specific postion and splice onl the way to delete value by index.
+5. I use params keyword in delete method because I need to delete specific id and params only the way to delete value by id.

 ## Requirements